mozman/ezdxf/docs/source/addons/drawing.rst

     see :class:`~ezdxf.entities.Point` class documentation

 linetype_renderer
-    - "internal" uses the matplotlib linetype renderer which is oriented on the output medium and dpi setting, This method is simpler and faster but may not replicate the results of CAD applications.
+    - "internal" uses the Matplotlib linetype renderer which is oriented on the output medium and dpi setting, This method is simpler and faster but may not replicate the results of CAD applications.
     - "ezdxf" replicate AutoCAD linetype rendering oriented on drawing units and